Ruth Meets Boaz

 11 Boaz answered her, “I have been told all about what you have done for your mother-in-law since the death of your husband, and how you have left your father, your mother, and the land of your birth, and have come to a people that you didn’t know before.
 12 May the Lord repay your work, and a full reward be given to you from the Lord, the God of Israel, under whose wings you have come to take refuge.”

-13 Then she said, “Let me find favor in your sight, my lord, because you have comforted me, and because you have spoken kindly to your servant, though I am not as one of your servants.”
+13 Then she said, “Let me find favor in your sight, my lord, because you have comforted me, and because you have spoken kindly to your servant, though I am not like one of your servants.”

 14 At meal time Boaz said to her, “Come here, and eat some bread, and dip your morsel in the vinegar.”

 She sat beside the reapers, and they passed her parched grain.
 She ate, was satisfied, and left some of it.
 15 When she had risen up to glean, Boaz commanded his young men, saying, “Let her glean among the sheaves, and don’t reproach her.
 16 Also pull out some for her from the bundles, and leave it.
 Let her glean, and don’t rebuke her.”